the Creative Commons Attribution 4.0 License.

 With the aim of validating the methodology for this real application, it is noteworthy that the upstream section of the river is located immediately downstream from a flood control reservoir equipped with water level sensors.
 Therefore, the “reference” discharge hydrograph has been obtained from the dam's geometrical data (i.e. number and dimension of the bottom openings, crest length of the spillway, etc.) and the recorded water levels adopting the classic hydraulic theory of sluice gates and spillways.

 Due to the uncertainty in evaluating the discharge coefficients and the fact that during flood events a large amount of wood debris reduces the outflow discharge from the bottom openings (especially during the depletion phase) and interferes with the overflow spillway, the discharge hydrograph has been calculated by adopting equally likely coefficients (Fig. 19).
 The flood wave estimated by the inverse procedure is in good agreement with the one calculated using the flood reservoir data; the main differences are after the highest peak, which is well reproduced, although the inverse methodology provides a smoother solution.
-For this real application, even though the river roughness coefficient was already calibrated in previous studies (Vacondio et al.2016), an additional inverse Bayesian estimation was performed with a different value in order to assess the effect of this coefficient on the solution.
-Particularly, the Manning coefficient, originally set to 0.05 s m-1/3, was decreased by 15 % (0.0425 s m-1/3), which, for example, can happen due to seasonal changes in vegetation.
+For this real application, even though the river roughness coefficient was already calibrated in previous studies (Vacondio et al., 2016), an additional inverse Bayesian estimation was performed with a different value in order to assess the effect of this coefficient on the solution.
+Particularly, the Manning coefficient, originally set to 0.05 s m, was decreased by 15 % (0.0425 s m), which, for example, can happen due to seasonal changes in vegetation.
 As shown in Fig. 19, the estimated flood waves are similar, and the highest difference, which is in correspondence with the main peak, is less than 6 %.
 Therefore, the influence of assuming a “wrong” roughness coefficient is less than linear in the discharge estimation.
 Despite all the involved approximations, this comparison confirms that the proposed inverse procedure is capable of estimating inflow hydrographs with multiple peaks and irregular shapes in real rivers.

 In this work the inverse problem of estimating the unknown inflow hydrograph in an upstream-ungauged section, having water level information only in downstream sites, has been solved by means of a Bayesian methodology.
 The key aspects in the solution of this problem have been the adoption of a parallel two-dimensional SWE code running on GPUs and the performance of the simulations over a HPC cluster.
 The parallelization of the runs useful for the Jacobian matrix computation and the implementation of an ad hoc procedure, which allows one to take advantage of any HPC cluster with GPUs, have provided a remarkable reduction of the computational costs.
 In a test case, this parallel procedure reduced the computational time by a factor of 8 against running the two-dimensional SWE code on a single GPU.
 Furthermore, the analysis of the runtimes has highlighted that the use of a parallel hydraulic forward routing model is the conditio sine qua non for solving this type of inverse problem, whereas the adoption of a serial code would lead to inadmissible computational times.
 The inverse procedure has been validated considering two different natural rivers; in both tests, no instabilities due to the adopted inverse procedure or to the availability of a stable, fast, and accurate forward hydraulic model arose.
 Moreover, the obtained results have highlighted that the implemented procedure estimates the unknown inflow hydrographs with different and irregular shapes and in the presence of corrupted observations well; quantitative indicators have proved the accuracy of the methodology.
 In all the presented tests, the resulting Nash–Sutcliffe efficiency criterion exceeded 99 %, the error in the peak discharge was less than 3 %, and the RMSE was less than 2 %.
 Finally, the proposed inverse procedure allowed for the estimation of a historical flood wave characterized by the presence of multiple peaks, without causing instabilities in the solution.
 The test cases were simulated while taking advantage of the HPC cluster of the University of Parma.
 However, since the implemented procedure is general, it is possible to adopt clouds of GPUs or online mini clusters, which are now common and accessible to everyone.
 The adopted Bayesian software (bgaPEST) is open access, and two-dimensional SWE models are a quite common tools for practitioners, even if few of them were fast enough to perform the necessary simulations with a reasonable computing time until now.
 Therefore, the 2-D coupled methodology proposed here can be adopted in the near future by professional hydrologists, too, who are involved, for example, in the design of hydraulic infrastructures, as well as for engineers working on water resource management (i.e. irrigation systems, hydroelectric power stations, etc.) or forensic activities.
 The future development of the methodology will also focus on the possibility of reconstructing the flood waves in the presence of levee breaches and flooding outside the river region, where the adoption of a two-dimensional SWE model is mandatory.

-The bgaPEST software is open source and available at the link: https://pubs.usgs.gov/tm/07/c09/ (Fienen et al.2013) The PARFLOOD model is available for non-commercial scientific collaboration upon request from Renato Vacondio (renato.vacondio@unipr.it).
+The bgaPEST software is open source and available at the link: https://pubs.usgs.gov/tm/07/c09/ (Fienen et al., 2013) The PARFLOOD model is available for non-commercial scientific collaboration upon request from Renato Vacondio (renato.vacondio@unipr.it).
 The recorded water levels on the Secchia River were provided by the Interregional Agency for the Po River (AIPo; https://www.agenziapo.it/, last access: 12 October 2018).

 The authors declare that they have no conflict of interest.

-Edited by: Roberto Greco
+by: Roberto Greco

-Reviewed by: Antonis D. Koussis and one anonymous referee
+Reviewed by: Antonis D. Koussis and one

 Beven, K. J.: Rainfall-runoff modelling: the primer, John Wiley & Sons, 2011. a